 Is online education not sounding right for you?
 Find campus-based training near you.

 How Long Are Online Med Billing & Coding Programs?

 An online medical billing and coding course can be completed in as few as 10 months.

 There are, however, many advertised programs ranging from weeks to years.
 Most online medical billing and coding programs end in a diploma, a certificate, or an associate degree, but all are designed to leave you career-ready.
 Some programs teach billing and coding separately—these will be the quickest to complete, and some schools have built both tracks into one.
 Combined programs may be two years or longer.

 Longer doesn’t necessarily mean better for you and your preferences.
 Choose a program with a scope and length that fits your career goals.
 Find an online billing & coding school near you.

 End Goal Of A Medical Billing & Coding Program

 Medical billing and coding revolves around the ICD-10-CM, the standard diagnosing code set.
 In your online program, you will be taught the codes, billing practices, and policies needed to help patients receive accurate bills from doctors and insurance providers.

 Once you finish your billing and coding training, you should be ready for an entry-level position.
 Later, once you have 1-2 years of experience, you can take your certification exams.
 Becoming certified is not required, but many future employers find it an attractive quality.

-In 2019, med billers and coders made an average pay of $46,590 (bls.gov).
+According to the Bureau of Labor Statistics, medical billers made an average wage of $44,800 in 2022.
+Whereas medical coders earned an average of $51,090 in 2022.
 Read the medical billing and coding job description for more.